-Services that are covered for you What you must pay when you get these services • Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) Please refer to the 'Dental services' section in this benefits chart for applicable cost-sharing.
-Podiatry services Covered services include: Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) Routine foot care for members with certain medical conditions affecting the lower limbs 20% coinsurance Deductible applies.
+Services that are covered for you What you must pay when you get these services Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) Please refer to the 'Dental services' section in this benefits chart for applicable cost-sharing.
+Podiatry services Covered services include: • Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) • Routine foot care for members with certain medical conditions affecting the lower limbs 20% coinsurance Deductible applies.
 You pay these amounts until you reach the out-of- pocket maximum.
-Supplemental benefits Routine podiatry (foot care) Please contact the plan for additional details. \$0 copayment Limit 6 visits every year Prostate cancer screening exams For men aged 50 and older, covered services include the following - once every 12 months: Digital rectal exam \$0 copayment • Prostate Specific Antigen (PSA) test There is no coinsurance, copayment, or deductible for an annual PSA test.
+Supplemental benefits Routine podiatry (foot care) Please contact the plan for additional details. \$0 copayment Limit 6 visits every year Prostate cancer screening exams For men aged 50 and older, covered services include the following - once every 12 months: Digital rectal exam \$0 copayment Prostate Specific Antigen (PSA) test There is no coinsurance, copayment, or deductible for an annual PSA test.
 Prosthetic and orthotic devices and related supplies Devices (other than dental) that replace all or part of a body part or function.
-These include but are not limited to testing, fitting, or training in the use of prosthetic and orthotic devices; as well as: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a 20% coinsurance Deductible applies.
+These include but are not limited to testing, fitting, or training in the use of prosthetic and orthotic devices; as well as: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
+Includes certain supplies related to prosthetic and orthotic devices, and repair and/or replacement of prosthetic and orthotic devices.
+Also includes some coverage following cataract removal or cataract surgery - see Vision Care later in this section for more detail.
+20% coinsurance Deductible applies.
 You pay these amounts until you reach the out-of- pocket maximum.
+Prior authorization is required.